NREL/Marmot/README.md

 - `Scenario_process_list` This is the list of scenarios to process.
 The h5plexos hdf5 results files should be saved in folders with these names.
 The list must contain at least one entry.

-- `overlap` This is the number of hours overlapped between two adjacent models, default is 0

 - `VoLL` Value of lost load for calculating the Cost of Unserved Energy, default is 10,000 $/MWh

 - `Region_Mapping.csv_name` The name of the Region_Mapping.csv described in more detail in [Mapping Files](https://github.nrel.gov/PCM/Marmot#mapping-files) bellow.

 - `gen_names.csv_name` The name of the gen_names.csv described in more detail in [Mapping Files](https://github.nrel.gov/PCM/Marmot#mapping-files) bellow.

-- `reserve_region_type.csv_name` the name of the reserve_region_type.csv described in more detail in [Mapping Files](https://github.nrel.gov/PCM/Marmot#mapping-files) bellow.

 Finally adjust the PLEXOS properties to process in the **plexos_properties.csv**.
 This csv file determines which PLEXOS properties to pull from the h5plexos results and process.
 Under the *"collect_data"* column adjust the property to be TRUE or FALSE to change if the data is processed.
 If your property is not here, add it as a new line with the same format.
 See the table at the end of this README file to see which properties are necessary for which Marmot plots.